Summary and Setup

 If you encounter problems installing or running OpenRefine, a good source of support is the OpenRefine mailing list and user forum.
 Include your operating system when searching to find the most relevant answers for your issue, such as threads related to Windows, macOS, or Linux.

-You may also want to check the Stack Overflow OpenRefine tag or the OpenRefine Gitter room.
+You may also want to check the Stack Overflow OpenRefine tag.

 There are also general and specialist tutorials about using OpenRefine available on the web, including: